 De Antequera sale el Moro is a beautiful Spanish renaissance song, composed by the Spanish composer Cristóbal de Morales (1500-1553) and arranged for vihuela by the Spanish vihuelist and composer Miguel de Fuenllana (1500–1579).
 Here are the two beautiful versions of the song.

-French countertenor Philippe Jaroussky sings 17th century arias from the Italian composers: Icônes du Seicento (Icons of the Seicento).
-The word Seicento simply refers to the Italian history and culture during the 17th century.
-The seicento saw the end of the Renaissance movement in Italy, and the beginning of the Counter-Reformation and the Baroque era. […]
+Accompanied by the early music ensemble L’Arpeggiata, French countertenor Philippe Jaroussky sings 17th-century arias from the Italian composers: Icônes du Seicento (Icons of the Seicento).
+The word Seicento simply refers to Italian history and culture during the 17th century.
+The Seicento saw the end of the Renaissance movement in Italy, and the beginning of the […]